-Preparing for Homecoming: What to Expect When a Loved One Returns from Rehab
+Preparing for Home: What to Expect When Returning from Rehab

 Even if your loved one has made great progress in recovery and is fully dedicated to leading a clean and sober life, and picking up the pieces at home, there will be a period of readjustment for everyone involved.
 It’s important to give everyone time and space to adjust at their own pace – even yourself – maintaining open communication along the way.
 It is normal for your loved one in recovery to experience a range of emotions, from fear to depression to great joy.
 It is also normal for family members to experience that same range of emotion as well.
 It will take time for everyone to work out the new dynamic and overcome the issues that began during active addiction.

 Bottom line: Don’t expect everything to go back to how it was prior to addiction right away.
 Readjustment takes time, and some things may need to be different permanently.
 Like everything else, it will take some time to adjust to the new normal.